William Fleming Hoggan Jarrett

 William "Bill" Fleming Hoggan Jarrett (1928–2011) was a British pathologist.

 Personal life

-Bill was born on 2 January 1928 in Glasgow.
+William "Bill" Fleming Hoggan was born on 2 January 1928 in Glasgow, Scotland.

-He studied at Lenzie Academy, Glasgow, and Glasgow Veterinary College.
-His father, though a joiner and cabinetmaker, came from a farming background and moved his family shortly afterwards to an agricultural smallholding near Cumbernauld.
-Their early life there no doubt influenced Bill, his elder brother Tom and younger brother Oswald to study veterinary medicine.
-Bill graduated from Glasgow Veterinary College with honours in 1947 and then, already attracted to research, studied for a PhD, training in animal pathology at the College and in human pathology with Dan Cappell, Professor of Pathology at the Medical School.
-Consequently, he had a wide understanding of animal and human diseases which laid the foundation for his future research in comparative medicine.
+He studied at Lenzie Academy, Glasgow, and at Glasgow Veterinary College.
+His father, though a joiner and cabinetmaker, came from a farming background and decided to move his family shortly afterwards to an agricultural smallholding near Cumbernauld.

+Their early life there no doubt influenced Jarrett, his elder brother Tom and younger brother Oswald to study veterinary medicine.
+Jarrett graduated from Glasgow Veterinary College with honours in 1947.
+Attracted to research he opted for a PhD.
+He continued his training at the College, specialising in animal pathology as well as in human pathology.
+He worked under Dan Cappell, Professor of Pathology at the Medical School.